jualoppaz/nuxt-youtube-subscribe-module/README.md

 | `theme` | String | **Optional**.
 Desired theme for the subscribe button.
 Available values are ` ` (empty string) and `dark`.
 Defaults to ` `.
 | `count` | String | **Optional**.
 For indicate the visibility of subscribers count.
 Available values are `default` and `hidden`.
 Defaults to `default`.

+## How does this module works❓

+**Module** (when app starts)
+1. The module overwrites all default options with the given ones.
+2. The module load the plugin with the `YoutubeSubscribeButton` global Vue component.
+3. The module load the Google JavaScript API.

+**YoutubeSubscribeButton** (when component is used)
+1. The component validates all props.
+2. All component options are collected.
+3. Subscribe button is rendered through `render` gapi (Google API) method.